Chapter 3: Implementing Custom Business Logic

 console.log(result);

-// In addition to the CloudBase database, third-party services can also be called via HTTP requests
+// In addition to the CloudBase database, you can also call third-party services via HTTP requests.

 const apiResponse = await fetch("https://reqres.in/api/orders", { method: "POST", body: JSON.stringify(wxpayTrigger.output.resource) });